viraj19r/learnCSS/Maximilian_Udemy/basics/README.md

 - #id selectors
 - inline styles

-#### Inheritance
-Inheriting the styles of parent elements.
-But have low priority then the child(original) one.
 #### Combinators
 Allows us to combine multiple selectors and then it will also create higher specificity Types